leocus/codeassistant.vim/README.md

 This plugin uses pretrained LLMs to generate code.
 Beware of the limitations of LLMs and of possible bugs in the plugin (which are quite likely :) ).
 If you have any suggestion for improving this plugin or to report any bug, please open an issue! :)

 # TODO
-- [ ] Add the possibility to have an authentication token
+- [x] Add the possibility to have an authentication token
+- [ ] Add a refactor mode